Last Updated on January 14, 2022 by Grow with Bovees

 Smell-wise, compost with lots of carbon materials and relatively few nitrogen materials rarely smell.
 However, from time to time, the carbon/nitrogen ratio can get a little skewed, especially in a simple compost stack that grows from a rarely mixed supply of raw organic materials and has a slow composting process.

 For example, if a load of freshly pulled weeds or kitchen scraps are just dumped on top of a standing pile and left to their own devices, they will decay anaerobically and develop an unpleasant odor until you put in some carbon materials.
+Be aware that you may find grubs in your compost pile.
+They are not necessarily bad though, see our page to find out.

 Basically, if you manage your bin/pile/heap correctly then it won’t cause odour issues if it is close to the house, so good access will be the main consideration.

-On the subject of proximity to the kitchen and its valuable source of scraps including; vegetable peelings, coffee filter papers, tea bags, banana peels, eggshells, etc. it is worth considering a mini compost bin to keep inside the home on the draining board or kitchen worktop so that you have a place where you can conveniently put composting matter, to save a trek to the compost heap in the rain or snow and the risk of the scraps going to waste lazily opting to throw them in the trash.
-There are some quite attractive odorless countertop compost bins on the market these days, like this one at amazon.
+On the subject of proximity to the kitchen and its valuable source of scraps including; vegetable peelings, coffee filter papers, tea bags, banana peels, eggshells, onion scraps etc. it is worth considering a mini compost bin to keep inside the home on the draining board or kitchen worktop so that you have a place where you can conveniently put composting matter, to save a trek to the compost heap in the rain or snow and the risk of the scraps going to waste lazily opting to throw them in the trash.
+There are some quite attractive odorless countertop compost crocks on the market these days, like this one at amazon.

 How Can I Improve the Look of My Compost Zone?